Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Toward Emergent Morphology

 \section{Toward Emergent Morphology}

-Prior work in EmCom has largely focused on the Lewis Signaling Game \cite{kottur-etal-2017-natural,chaabouni-etal-2020-compositionality,ueda2023on, lewis-signalling-game}, in which a sender agent observes some state and communicates via a message to a receiver agent, which must take an action based on this information.
-Success in the game relies on accurate communication of the relevant features of the environment. \revision{Morphology has been relatively understudied in EmCom due to a focus on individual symbols representing atomic units of meaning \cite{boldt2024a}.}
+Prior \revision{EmCom work} has largely focused on the Lewis Signaling Game \cite{kottur-etal-2017-natural,chaabouni-etal-2020-compositionality,ueda2023on, lewis-signalling-game}, in which a sender agent observes some state and \revision{generates} a message to a receiver agent, which must take an action based on \revision{it}.
+Success in the game relies on \revision{accurately communicating} the relevant features of the environment. \revision{Morphology has been relatively understudied in EmCom due to a focus on individual characters representing atomic units of meaning \cite{boldt2024a}.}